Key Takeaways

 Can I negotiate cleaning rates in Bentonville?
 Yes.
 Annual contracts, multi-property bundling, and off-season rates typically offer 5–10% discounts.
 Many cleaners offer volume discounts for 3+ properties.

 How often should turnover cleaning happen?
 After every guest departure.
 This is the standard that maintains ratings and occupancy.
-Skipping cleanings to save money reduces occupancy by 3–5%, eliminating and surpassing savings.
+Skipping cleanings to save money reduces occupancy by 3–5%, often surpassing any short-term savings.

 What’s the difference between turnover and deep cleaning?
 Turnover cleaning (2–4 hours) handles guest-ready requirements: bathrooms, kitchen, floors, linens.
 Deep cleaning (4–6 hours) covers baseboards, ceiling fans, windows, grout, behind appliances.
 Schedule deep cleaning monthly or quarterly.